vectorgrp/XCPlite/tools/xcpclient/README.md

       --time <TIME>
           Limit measurement duration to n s

+      --csv <CSV file name>
+          Save measurement data to a CSV file.
+If not specified, data is printed to the console.
+          CSV format: time_ns,daq,name,value  (one row per measurement sample).

       --list-cal <LIST_CAL>
           Lists all specified calibration variables (regex) found in the A2L file